oracle-livelabs/apex/social-media-app/5-build-page-regions/5-build-page-regions.md

     ![Running app](images/run-app-2.png)

-[\*TO BE REMOVED AFTER NEW SCREENSHOTS\* If you made the same mistake I made, we need to update the Title to just POST without the S.]{.mark}

 ## **Task 5**: Create a Save Button

-1. We now need a button for the user to click to *actually SAVE the post* they make.
+1. We now need a button for the user to *actually SAVE the post* they make.
 To do this, right click on the **Body > Post** region in the tree, and click **Create Button**